acheng1757/MacroEnergy-Abbie.jl/docs/src/Manual/assets/integrateddirectreductionelectricarcfurnace.md

 ### [Constraints Configuration](@id "dreaf_constraints")

-DrEaf assets can have different constraints applied to them, and the user can configure them using the following fields:
+DirectReductionElectricArcFurnace assets can have different constraints applied to them, and the user can configure them using the following fields:

 | Field | Type | Description |
 |--------------|---------|------------|